-I don’t believe in design philosophies; I believe in mechanisms that scale excellence.
-Leadership at the Principal level isn't about being the "best designer in the room"—it’s about ensuring the room is capable of producing the best work, even when you aren't in it.
+I believe in creating mechanisms that scale excellence.
+Leadership at the principal level isn't about being the "best designer in the room".
+It’s about ensuring the room is capable of producing the best work, even when you aren't in it.

 1. The "Born Accessible" Standard